nealvis/c64_samples_kick/astroblast/README.md

 6. **Select zero page addresses** of **$FD and $FE**
 7. **Select format to save in** as **Raw Binary Format (no start addresses)**
 8. **Name the file.** To stay consistant with the game code it should be named **astro_sound.bin**

+#### Game Sound Effects
+To open, edit and save a sound effect for this game you can follow the steps below.
+1. **Start GoatTracker** with this command **`goattrk2.exe -N`**  the -N is for NTSC mode rather than PAL.
+2. **Open the .ins file.**  Each sound effect is saved as a GoatTracker instrument file (.ins file).
+With the cursor in right side of the application where instruments are edited press the **F10 Key** and select the .ins file to edit.
+3. **To hear the effect** press the **space bar** with cursor on the right side of the screen.
+If needed, <shift>-space will stop the instrument from playing.
+When using an instrument as a sound effect there are lots of limitations which the GoatTracker manual spells out.
+Among others, all notes must be absolute, not relative.
+Also jumps causing a loop don't seem to work, instead the effect just ends at the jump.
+4. **To Save the .ins file** press the **F11 key** and then set the filename and directory for the file to save.
+5. **Convert the .ins file to .bin** by using the following utility that comes with GoatTracker **`ins2snd2.exe file.ins file.bin -b`** This will create the .bin file from the .ins file.